 How Can We Be Saved Through The ABCs Of Salvation?

-The ABCs of Salvation are three basic, easy-to-remember steps that illustrate the route of salvation employing trust in Jesus Christ.
-Jesus stated emphatically, “I am the way, the truth, and the life.
+The ABCs of Salvation are three basic, easy-to-remember steps that illustrate the route of salvation employing trust in Jesus Christ, as he clearly stated, “I am the way, the truth, and the life.
 No one approaches the Father except through me” (John 14:6).

 Admit That You Have Sinned

 How do we come to repentance?
-The first step toward repentance is genuine regret for our wrongdoings.
+The first step toward repentance is genuine regret for our wrongdoings, admitting that we have sinned and fallen short.
 “For godly sorrow produces repentance leading to salvation, which is not to be regretted; but worldly sorrow produces death” (2 Corinthians 7:10).

 Believe In Jesus Christ